The brand of you: What the social media brands mean

 We broadcast for permanent public record our loves, events, passions, disappointments and even rages for the world to see.
 Candid photographs of our lives, editorials that explain us and a desire to be connected drives each of us to share more and more of our private lives with ever increasing numbers of expanding circles and groups.
 Want to know what anyone you have ever known is up to?
 Check out Facebook, Twitter, LinkedIn, Google+ or Instagram.
 It’s all there replete with live media, photographs and misspellings.

 Not all of this is meant to be a criticism.
-Simply a descriptor.
+Simply a descriptor of social media brands.
 After all, you are reading this on my BLOG and may have seen the topic on a Google search, a Facebook link or a tweet.
 I write it to be read.

 What makes the entire personal brand idea interesting to me is how much such public displays compete with what we claim to value.
 Personal space and privacy.
 We cringe when we find out that the US Government knows our phone calls and texts.
 We listen to music in the music hall of our heads via our iPod and headphones.
 We watch TV all alone in every room of the house and even spend time by ourselves on our iPads, watching movies streaming just for us from Netflix or another streaming service.
 We claim to want our privacy.
 We revel in it and yet we give it all away everyday without discrimination.